prvmalik/CKD-Quakification/re_output/Report-word.md

 ## Atenolol

-Atenolol is a beta-selective beta-adrenergic receptor blocking agent that does not have membrane stabilizing or intrinsic sympathomimetic activities.
+Atenolol is a beta-selective beta-adrenergic receptor blocking agent.
 It is indicated for hypertension, angina pectoris due to coronary atherosclerosis, and acute myocardial infarction.
 Atenolol is 6-16% bound to proteins in plasma.<sup>48</sup> The elimination half-life of atenolol from plasma is 6-7 hours in healthy adults.

 Taken orally, atenolol is classified as a BCS Class III drug (low permeability, high solubility) with incomplete absorption in humans.
-It undergoes little or no metabolism by the liver, and the portion that is absorbed is mainly eliminated by renal excretion.<sup>49</sup> Following oral administration, 50-60% of atenolol is recovered in urine.<sup>49</sup> These findings suggested that atenolol is not fully absorbed in the gastrointestinal tract and has a bioavailability of approximately 50%.<sup>49</sup>
+It undergoes little or no metabolism by the liver, and the portion that is absorbed is mainly eliminated by renal excretion with an active tubular secretion component.<sup>49</sup> Following oral administration, 50-60% of the dose is recovered in urine.<sup>49</sup> These findings suggested that atenolol is not fully absorbed in the gastrointestinal tract and has a bioavailability of approximately 50%.<sup>49</sup>

-Atenolol is a substrate and an inhibitor for the organic cation transporter 2 (OCT2/SLC22A2) on the basolateral side of tubular cells and is a substrate for the multidrug and toxic compound extrusion proteins (MATE1, MATE2/2-K) on the apical side.<sup>50</sup>
+Atenolol is a substrate of the organic cation transporter 2 (OCT2/SLC22A2) on the basolateral side of renal tubular epithelial cells and is a substrate for the multidrug and toxic compound extrusion proteins (MATE1, MATE2/2-K) on the apical side.<sup>50</sup>